borkshop/js/jspit/stream.md

 ## WIP

 ## Done

+Finally fixed BSP demo hallway building, no longer able to reveal void cells, and more often results in a fully-connected level.

+# 2020-12-03

 Refactored BSP rooms-and-halls builder, fixing a simple priority reversal bug that was causing disconnected levels.
 There may still be other, now rarer,